NikKowPHP/social-brain/chapters/chapter-5.md

 ---

 By creating a regulated state within yourself and broadcasting powerful signals of presence to others, you create the neurochemical foundation for trust.
 You have calmed the system and established a secure connection.
-Now, how do we use that connection to transmit our own ideas?
-How do we present information in a way that the other person's brain can actually absorb and act upon?
-Our next step is to investigate the mortal enemy of effective communication: cognitive load.
+But how do we build on that foundation?
+How do we consciously cultivate the rapport that makes difficult conversations possible?
+Our next step is to investigate the brain's bonding chemical and the subtle signals that create a state of deep and lasting trust.